SonarSource/sonar-kotlin/README.md

 which are used as input:

     git submodule update --init its/sources

+Then you need to switch to Java 8 and run the command to generate binaries for Ktor project:

     cd its/sources/kotlin/ktor

-Then you need to switch to Java8 and run the command to generate binaries for Ktor project:

     ./gradlew assemble

+Go back to the project root directory and switch back to Java 17.
 Then build and run the Integration Tests using the `its` property:

     ./gradlew build -Pits --info --console=plain --no-daemon